fkarg/fkarg.github.io/staged/rat-meetup.md

 #### Don't talk too much about the Meta
 We had a point earlier to allow for digressions.
 Thing is,  you shouldn't let them get out of hand either.

 If necessary (and they absolutely are) have meta-discussions about the  structure of your meetup.
 This includes frequency of LW-posts (every meetup?) as well as general structure and topics, as well as why you participate and what your expectations are.
-Do try not to discuss too much about how to vote properly.
+Do try not to discuss too much about things that do not matter much, like how to vote properly.

 Make separate meetings or at least a separate session for those wanting to discuss meta-meta-topics, and present results to the others.
 Those presenting meta-suggestions to the rest of the group need to be really thorough in explaining their reasoning behind the proposed changes - rationalists _will_ spot everything that's even slightly odd or not the 'ideal' solution. _That's what we are trained for_.
 If that happens, the most immediate discussion will be about details you miscommunicated.
 Take in new ideas, but don't stall making decisions.